 Studies show that people who are happy are spending time gardening, with people they love, and working on things they are passionate about.
 The common element is not the things they achieve, or what they are doing.
 The common element that creates happiness is that they are expressing love in all those instances.
 They are expressing love to who they are with or for what they are doing.

-Self acceptance is the first step toward expressing love for yourself.
+Tip: Self acceptance is the first step toward expressing love for yourself when learning how to be happy.
 If trying to “be something different” creates an expression of self rejection, then the solution is to create an expression of self acceptance.
 Saying this in words is simple, but doing this is not necessarily easy.